Renato Tapia

-Renato Fabrizio Tapia Cortijo (born 28 July 1995) is a Peruvian professional footballer who plays for La Liga club Celta Vigo and the Peru national team as a defensive midfielder.
+Renato Fabrizio Tapia Cortijo (born 28 July 1995) is a Peruvian professional footballer who plays as a defensive midfielder or centre-back for Al Wasl and the Peru national team.

 Club career

 Youth career

 Born in Lima, Peru, Tapia started his football career at Sporting Cristal's youth team before joining Esther Grande academy at twelve years old, where he quickly established himself as a youth player.
 While at the Esther Grande academy, he helped the academy win the Copa Federación with the 1995 category, also winning the Best Player in the 'Night of Stars' awards.
 His progression at Esther Grande academy attracted interest from Premier League sides Liverpool and Tottenham Hotspur.
 Tapia revealed that he almost joined Liverpool, but was rejected, due to his height.